Thibault-Monnier/neutronium/README.md

 ## EBNF Grammar

-Neutronium is a C-like language, and will take some inspiration from numerous languages, to try to take advantage of the best parts of each of them.
+Neutronium is a C-like language, and will take some inspiration from several languages, to try to take advantage of the best parts of each of them.

 ### Neutronium currently implemented grammar